-Concert and Jazz Pianist Robert Prester and Soprano Adriana Samargia Prester along with their hand selected fine artists; strings, brass, woodwinds, harp and vocalists available for your holiday parties, concerts, art exhibits, wedding ceremonies, cocktail hours, private events, grand openings and both jazz and classical music showcases.
+Concert and Jazz Pianist Robert Prester and Soprano Adriana Samargia Prester along with their hand selected fine artists; strings, brass, woodwinds, harp and vocalists available for your events, concerts, art exhibits, wedding ceremonies, cocktail hours, grand openings and both jazz and classical music showcases.

 Robert Prester is an American concert and jazz pianist, best known for his virtuosic and articulate approach to both classical and jazz idioms, his effortless improvizatory agility, and his ability to innovatively stylize jazz standards and Great American Songbook repertoire.
 His music has been documented on CD’s of his original compositions, and is heard on commercial recordings, live classical and jazz performances, and college performance lectures.

 Robert began early piano study at the prep division of Manhattan School of Music and was later awarded a scholarship there to earn his Masters of Music degree.
 Robert’s first recording, Trillium, released on Island Records in 1988, was nominated for the Grammy Awards quarter-finals.
 His most recent recording, Rapsodya, features his original Piano Sonata in F Minor, as well as a collection of classical works by Beethoven, Bach, Chopin, and Debussy.

 One of Robert’s early projects on the New York scene was a commission to compose and produce the soundtrack for the CityKids Foundation show, which premiered in the St. James Theater on Broadway.
 As Musical Director for the production he appeared with Herbie Hancock and Grover Washington Jr. on the Phil Donahue show.